-- All adoptions are for a minimum of one year, at the end of the year you must re-notify us of your intention to adopt the pit.
+- All adoptions are for a maximum of one year, at the end of the year you must re-notify us of your intention to adopt the pit

-- Only the use of hand tools are permitted and the use of scythes, machetes and similar single bladed tools are not permitted.
+- Only the use of hand tools are permitted; however, the use of scythes, machetes and similar single bladed tools are not permitted

-- Gloves should be worn and please be aware that there may be broken glass in the tree pit.
+- Gloves should be worn and please be aware that there may be broken glass and other litter in the tree pit

 In addition to this:

-- You may litter pick and keep the tree pit and footway outside you house clear of rubbish.
+- You may litter pick and keep the tree pit and footpath outside your home clear of rubbish

-- You may remove low branches and low tree growth that are smaller in diameter than your thumb, only using secateurs and you should only remove branches to head height, please do not prune trees during the first three years of planting and do not prune branches overhanging a parked vehicle.
+- You may remove low branches and low tree growth that are smaller in diameter than your thumb; only use secateurs and you should only remove branches to head height - please do not prune trees during the first three years of planting and do not prune branches overhanging a parked vehicle